chreekat/gjallarbru/README.md

 # THIS PROJECT IS VAPORWARE

-Gjallarbru is a tool for authoring web templates with quick feedback and placeholders for external/backend data.
+Gjallarbru is a tool for authoring HTML/CSS templates with quick development feedback and placeholders for programmatic data.

-It may already be implemented! [charade](https://github.com/Soostone/charade) has the same design goals, and may be the right path forward.
+This project doesn't exist yet.
+Here are the initial goals.

-What design goals, you ask?
+## Design goals

 1. Get out of the way of HTML/CSS developers

-    Let them use their own tools and languages to build HTML/CSS.
+    Support 100% of modern HTML and CSS, with minimal modification for supporting template variables.
+Provide additional tools for correctly preparing the templates for integration into web apps.

-2. Integrate seamlessly into a Haskell web app
+2. Integrate templates seamlessly into web apps

-    The templates themselves must require no modification.
+    Once the HTML/CSS developer is finished, the templates must not require additional modification to be usable by web apps.
+Gjallabru will provide tools to assist modifying web apps (in as many languages as possible) to use new/updated templates.

-    Dropping the HTML/CSS into template dirs should require no more work than calling generated functions with the right parameters.
+## Implementation considerations

-3. Regardless of surface language, use a simple, standards-compliant "core" language.
+1. Regardless of surface language, use a simple, standards-compliant "core" language.

     Supporting sophisticated UIs may spur the development of syntactic sugar for "widgets" or other abstractions.
-No matter what this surface language develops into, it must always be desugared to valid HTML5 and CSS3.
+No matter what this surface language develops into, it must always desugar to modern HTML and CSS.